-Next, we consider a system of uniaxial active nematics in a channel geometry i.e., a system that is constantly driven out of equilibrium by internal stresses and activity \cite{Giomo-2012}.
-There are three dependent variables to solve for - the concentration, $c$, of active particles; the fluid velocity $\mathbf{u}$, and the nematic order parameter, $\Qvec$.
-The corresponding evolution equations are taken from \cite{active-defects, Giomo_annihilation}, with additional stresses from the self-propelled motion of the active particles and the non-equilibrium intrinsic activity, referred to as \emph{active stresses}:
+Next, we consider an active nematic system in a channel geometry, i.e., a system that is constantly driven out of equilibrium by internal stresses and activity \cite{Giomo-2012}.
+There are three dependent variables to solve for: the concentration, $c$, of active particles, the fluid velocity $\mathbf{u}$, and the nematic order parameter $\Qvec$.
+The corresponding evolution equations are taken from \cite{active-defects, Giomo_annihilation}, with additional \emph{active stresses} from the self-propelled motion of the active particles and the non-equilibrium intrinsic activity:

-where $\mathbf{W}$ is the symmetric part of the velocity gradient tensor, $\alpha_1$ is an activity parameter, and $\lambda$ is the nematic alignment parameter.
-The stress tensor, $\tilde{\sigma}=\sigma^e+\sigma^a$, is the sum of an elastic stress due to nematic elasticity
+where $\mathbf{W}$ is the symmetric part of the velocity gradient tensor, $D_{ij}=D_0 \delta_{ij}+D_1 Q_{ij}$ is the anisotropic diffusion tensor ($D_0=(D_\parallel+D_\perp)/2$, $D_1=D_\parallel -D_\perp$ and $D_\parallel$ and $D_\perp$ are, respectively, the bare diffusion coefficients along the parallel and perpendicular directions of the director field), $\alpha_1$ is an activity parameter, and $\lambda$ is the nematic alignment parameter, which characterizes the relative dominance of the strain and the vorticity in affecting the alignment of particles with the flow \cite{review}.
+For $|\lambda| < 1$, the rotational part of the flow dominates, while for $|\lambda|>1$, the director will tend to align at a unique angle to the flow direction \cite{edwards_active}.
+The value of $\lambda$ is also determined by the shape of the active particles \cite{giomi_sheared}.
+The stress tensor, $\tilde{\sigma}=\sigma^e+\sigma^a$ \cite{excitable}, is the sum of an elastic stress due to nematic elasticity

 and an active stress defined by